 - His research interests are in the areas of wireless components, devices, circuits and systems for wireless communications, from microwave to THz frequencies.

-Gao, X, Du, J, Zhang, T & Guo, YJ 2019, 'High-T c Superconducting Fourth-Harmonic Mixer Using a Dual-Band Terahertz On-Chip Antenna of High Coupling Efficiency', IEEE Transactions on Terahertz Science and Technology, vol. 9, no. 1, pp. 55-62.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Du, J, Zhang, T & Guo, YJ 2019, 'High-T c Superconducting Fourth-Harmonic Mixer Using a Dual-Band Terahertz On-Chip Antenna of High Coupling Efficiency', IEEE Transactions on Terahertz Science and Technology, vol. 9, no. 1, pp. 55-62.View/Download from: Publisher's site

 © 2019 IEEE.
 This paper presents a dual-band on-chip antenna-coupled high-T c superconducting (HTS) Josephson-junction subterahertz (THz) fourth-harmonic mixer.
 The antenna utilizes a couple of different structured twin slots to enable the resonant radiations at two frequencies, and integrates a well-designed coplanar waveguide network for achieving good radiation coupling and signal isolation characteristics.
 The electromagnetic simulations show that coupling efficiencies as high as -4 and -3.5 dB are achieved for the 160- and 640-GHz operating frequency bands, respectively.
 Based on this dual-band antenna, a 640-GHz HTS fourth-harmonic mixer is developed and characterized in a range of operating temperatures.
 The mixer exhibits a measured conversion gain of around -18 dB at 20 K and -22 dB at 40 K, respectively.
 The achieved intermediate frequency bandwidth is larger than 23 GHz.
 These are the best results reported for HTS harmonic mixers at comparable sub-THz frequency bands to date.

-Gao, X, Zhang, T, Du, J & Guo, YJ 2018, 'Design, modelling and simulation of a monolithic high-T c superconducting terahertz mixer', Superconductor Science and Technology, vol. 31, no. 11.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Zhang, T, Du, J & Guo, YJ 2018, 'Design, modelling and simulation of a monolithic high-T-c superconducting terahertz mixer', SUPERCONDUCTOR SCIENCE & TECHNOLOGY, vol. 31, no. 11.View/Download from: Publisher's site

 © 2002-2011 IEEE.
 We report the full electromagnetic (EM) design and simulation method, and applied it to develop a 34-GHz high-temperature superconducting (HTS) microwave monolithic integrated circuit Josephson mixer.
 The mixer is modeled in EM simulation software, high-frequency simulation structural simulator, with the junction area modeled as an excitation port with frequency-dependent impedance.
 Impedance matching between the junction and RF/IF ports is then optimized accordingly.
 Module design is carried out for the optimized HTS Josephson mixer, and the cavity resonance issue is investigated and eliminated.
 The HTS mixer module was experimentally developed and measured to verify the simulation.
 The measured frequency response of the conversion gain agrees with the simulation results of combined RF and IF transmission loss.